Procedures for Resolution of Complaints Against Students

 A hearing is intended to provide a full and fair opportunity for the complainant and respondent to present their account of events and for the panelists to determine the facts of the case, make a determination regarding the alleged violations of College regulations, and to recommend appropriate sanctions, if necessary.

-The hearing panel/external adjudicator is expected to review all information pertinent to the incident in question.
-The investigative report will be made available for the external adjudicator/panel members to review at least five (5) business days prior to the hearing.
+The external adjudicator is expected to review all information pertinent to the incident in question.
+The investigative report will be made available for the external adjudicator to review at least five (5) business days prior to the hearing.
 Other relevant information supporting the violation(s) alleged may be offered in the form of written statements, documents, items, or oral information from the complainant, the respondent, and witnesses.

 A hearing will be called to order by the student conduct administrator, who will explain the hearing process and will provide an opportunity for all parties to ask procedural questions prior to initial statements and the presentation of information.

-Witnesses on behalf of the complainant and the respondent may then be proffered.
+Witnesses on behalf of the complainant and the respondent may then be questioned by the adjudicator.
 Each witness will be permitted to give a brief narrative statement but need not do so.
-Each witness will then be questioned by the external adjudicator/hearing panel.
-The complainant or respondent may present a list of written questions to be posed to the witness to the external adjudicator/hearing panel, who will determine the relevance of the questions and pose any questions deemed relevant.

-At the conclusion of the presentation of all witnesses, the complainant and respondent will each be given the opportunity to give a brief closing statement.
+At the conclusion of the questioning period, the complainant and respondent will each be given the opportunity to give a brief closing statement.

-It is the responsibility of the external adjudicator/ hearing panel to assure that the information necessary to make an informed decision is presented.
-The external adjudicator/panel members may play an active role in questioning both parties and witnesses involved in the case.
-At times, the external adjudicator/panel members may need to ask difficult or sensitive questions in order to understand areas of factual dispute or gain a full understanding of the context.
+It is the responsibility of the external adjudicator to assure that the information necessary to make an informed decision is presented.
+The external adjudicator may play an active role in questioning both parties and witnesses involved in the case.
+At times, the external adjudicator may need to ask difficult or sensitive questions in order to understand areas of factual dispute or gain a full understanding of the context.

-The findings of the external adjudicator/hearing panel will be reduced to writing by the external adjudicator or hearing panel.
+The findings of the external adjudicator will be reduced to writing by the external adjudicator and/or student conduct administrator.
 The findings will detail the findings of fact and determination of responsibility, making reference to the evidence that led to the finding.

 7. Preponderance of the Evidence

-The external adjudicator/hearing panel will determine a respondent’s responsibility by a preponderance of the evidence.
-This means that the external adjudicator/hearing panel will decide whether it is “more likely than not,” based upon the information provided at the hearing, that the respondent is responsible for the alleged violation(s).
+The external adjudicator will determine a respondent’s responsibility by a preponderance of the evidence.
+This means that the external adjudicator will decide whether it is “more likely than not,” based upon the information provided at the hearing, that the respondent is responsible for the alleged violation(s).

 The complainant and respondent will each have the opportunity to present a written statement about the impact of the violation and/or requested sanctions.
-The external adjudicator/hearing panel will review these statements only if the external adjudicator/ panel finds the respondent responsible for one or more violations.
+The external adjudicator will review these statements only if the external adjudicator finds the respondent responsible for one or more violations.

 The sanctions may include, but are not limited to, those set forth in the Student Handbook.
 In particular, a violation of this policy may result in suspension or expulsion from the College.
 The sanctions may include remedial or corrective actions as warranted.
 In general:

-- Any student who is determined to have committed sexual assault (involving sexual intercourse) may receive a sanction ranging from suspension to expulsion.
+- Any student who is determined to have committed sexual assault (involving sexual penetration) may receive a sanction ranging from suspension to expulsion.

 - Any student who is determined to have committed sexual assault (involving sexual contact) may receive a sanction ranging from conduct warning to expulsion.